fraima/fraimHBF/docs/quick_start.md

                             ]
                         },
                         {
-                            sg_to  = "charlotte-server"
+                            sg_to  = "hbf-server"
                             access = [
                                 {
-                                    description = "access from teamA_backend to charlotte-server" protocol    = "tcp"
+                                    description = "access from teamA_backend to hbf-server" protocol    = "tcp"
                                     ports_to    = [
                                         9000